bmart98/serverCRUD/README.md

 {"name":"Echo","cpus":12,"ram":64,"disSpace":2000}

 If the user includes the ID and server state in the JSON, it will be overridden with the ID the server assigns and will default to the "Building" state.
 Once it is done building it will change to the "Running" state.
 This process takes 35 seconds.
+Only builds one server per POST.

 ####URI to update a server
 PUT